adamsilver/fdpb/01-a-registration-form.md

 That's how you enhance.
 But what's better, is not needing an enhancement at all.
 HTML with a little CSS, can give users an excellent experience.
 It's the content that counts and Javascript doesn't give you that.
 The more you can rely on HTML and CSS, the better.
 I can't emphasise this enough: so often, the basic experience is the best and most performant one[^].
 There's no point in enhancing something if it doesn't *add value* (see principle 7).

 Of course, there are times when the basic experience isn't as good as it could be.
 And that's when it's time to enhance.
-But if we follow the principles above, when the browser or network fails things will still work.
+But if we follow the principles above, when a piece of CSS or Javascript isn't recognised or executed things will still work.

 Progressive enhancement makes us think about what happens when things fail.
 This way we end up building experiences with resilience baked-in.
 But equally, it makes us think about whether an enhancement is needed at all and if it is, how best to go about it.